Wage Calculator

 If you pay yourself (or a small number of staff) without payroll software, you still need to issue Fair Work-compliant payslips.
 The payslip generator produces a PDF that meets the field requirements: fill in the employer/employee details, pick salary or hourly, add any allowances or bonuses, and download.

-What to do if your employer isn't issuing payslips
+If your employer isn't issuing payslips

 Common questions